tardate/LittleArduinoProjects/Kinetics/ServoMotors/ServoTest/README.md

 ![Performance](./assets/SG90_default_positioning_accuracy.jpg?raw=true)

-I suspect the positioning accurcy may be largely fixed by tuning the Servo pulse width settings.
+I suspect the positioning accuracy may be largely fixed by tuning the Servo pulse width settings.
 TODO: that's an investigation for another day..

 ### Performance - Refined